Graphics and learning resources

 To save an infographic to your computer, click on one of the thumbnails, then right-click the larger version and select “save as”.

-Image of Infographic: Five things you may not know about the Charter
+- HTML version of the infographic: Five things you may not know about the Charter

 Infobites: Rights and freedoms